juju/docs/src/en/commands.md

          juju add-machine                      (starts a new machine)
-         juju add-machine -n 2                 (starts 2 new machines) juju add-machine lxc                  (starts a new machine with an lxc container) juju add-machine lxc -n 2             (starts 2 new machines with an lxc container) juju add-machine lxc:4                (starts a new lxc container on machine 4) juju add-machine --constraints mem=8G (starts a machine with at least 8GB RAM) juju add-machine ssh:user@10.10.0.3   (manually provisions a machine with ssh) juju add-machine zone=us-east-1a      (start a machine in zone us-east-1a on AWS)
+         juju add-machine -n 2                 (starts 2 new machines) juju add-machine lxd                  (starts a new machine with an lxd container) juju add-machine lxd -n 2             (starts 2 new machines with an lxd container) juju add-machine lxd:4                (starts a new lxd container on machine 4) juju add-machine --constraints mem=8G (starts a machine with at least 8GB RAM) juju add-machine ssh:user@10.10.0.3   (manually provisions a machine with ssh) juju add-machine zone=us-east-1a      (start a machine in zone us-east-1a on AWS)